Why You Should Recruit at American University Washington College of Law

 Unique Integrated First Year Curriculum:

-WCL is one of the first law schools to formulate an integrated, cross-disciplinary first year curriculum that focuses on real-world legal problem solving and client representation.
+AUWCL is one of the first law schools to formulate an integrated, cross-disciplinary first year curriculum that focuses on real-world legal problem solving and client representation.

 Programs on Intellectual Property Law, Business Law, Environmental Law, and Law & Government: